quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part99_16.3_Chaotic_Ex.md

 ---

 #### Phase Space Without Velocities
-When you only have displacement data over time and no information about the conjugate momenta or velocities, you can still create a phase space plot by plotting \( \theta(t+\tau) \) versus \( \theta(t) \).
+When you only have displacement data over time and no information about the conjugate momenta or velocities, you can still create a phase space plot by plotting $\theta(t+\tau)$ versus $\theta(t)$.
 This is based on the forward difference approximation for velocity.

 :p How can you generate a phase space plot without velocity data?
 ??x